|

 I know that Lord Fingolfin has invited you to stay a while,

-explained his double.
+the other elf explained.
 He thinks that we will each benefit

-from hearing the opinions of the other
+from hearing the opinions of the other...

-will take my leave of Eowyn, and fetch my bow.
+Let me take my leave of Eowyn, and fetch my bow.

 Berengar scanned the Mess Tent.
-Captain Alfgar
+Captain Alfgar, may I join

 Suit yourself.

-The captain was a good man, Berengar knew.
-But he thought the
+The captain was a good man, Berengar knew, but he thought the

-secretary who had supplanted her in her husbands affections.
+who had supplanted her in her husbands affections.

 Berengar laid a sealed letter on the table.
 Lady Eowyn